Isotropy: Materials science

 In the study of mechanical properties of materials, "isotropic" means having identical values of a property in all directions.
 This definition is also used in geology and mineralogy.
 Glass and metals are examples of isotropic materials.
-Common anisotropic materials include wood, because its material properties are different parallel and perpendicular to the grain, and layered rocks such as slate.
+Common anisotropic materials include wood (because its material properties are different parallel to and perpendicular to the grain) and layered rocks such as slate.

 Isotropic materials are useful since they are easier to shape, and their behavior is easier to predict.
 Anisotropic materials can be tailored to the forces an object is expected to experience.
 For example, the fibers in carbon fiber materials and rebars in reinforced concrete are oriented to withstand tension.

 Microfabrication

-In industrial processes, such as etching steps, isotropic means that the process proceeds at the same rate, regardless of direction.
+In industrial processes, such as etching steps, "isotropic" means that the process proceeds at the same rate, regardless of direction.
 Simple chemical reaction and removal of a substrate by an acid, a solvent or a reactive gas is often very close to isotropic.
-Conversely, anisotropic means that the attack rate of the substrate is higher in a certain direction.
-Anisotropic etch processes, where vertical etch-rate is high, but lateral etch-rate is very small are essential processes in microfabrication of integrated circuits and MEMS devices.
+Conversely, "anisotropic" means that the attack rate of the substrate is higher in a certain direction.
+Anisotropic etch processes, where vertical etch-rate is high but lateral etch-rate is very small, are essential processes in microfabrication of integrated circuits and MEMS devices.